|

 The Group determines the appropriate discount rate at the end of each year.
 This is the interest rate that should be used to determine the present value of estimated future cash outflows expected to be required to settle the defined benefit plan obligations.
 In determining the appropriate discount rate, the Group considers the interest rates of high-quality corporate bonds that are denominated in the currency in which the benefits will be paid, and that have terms to maturity approximating the terms of the related pension liability.

-Other key assumptions for defined benefit plan obligations are based in part on current market conditions.
+plan obligations are based in part on current market conditions.
 Additional information is disclosed in Note 26 to these Consolidated financial statements.